rgantonio/snax_rebase/docs/tutorial/introduction.md

 - We also describe the overview of the directory structure.

 2 - [Accelerator Design](./accelerator_design.md)
-- This section describes a simple ALU processing element which will serve as the accelerator of interest - We focus only on the data path design and control status registers (CSR) that go along with it.
+- This section describes a simple ALU processing element that will serve as the accelerator of interest - We focus only on the data path design and control status registers (CSR) that go along with it.

 3 - [CSR Manager Design](./csrman_design.md)
 - This section describes the features of our pre-built CSR manager feature - It helps in hiding set-up delays in between accelerator runs.